 - 1/2 tsp kosher salt

-- Place the lukewarm milk, 2 Tbsp of the sugar, and the yeast in a medium sized bowl, and stir to combine.
+- Make the Brioche Dough.
+Place the lukewarm milk, 25g of the sugar, and the yeast in a medium sized bowl, and stir to combine.
 Leave for 10-15 minutes, or until foamy.

 - In the bowl of a stand mixer fitted with the dough hook attachment, place the flour, salt, and remaining sugar, and mix briefly to combine.